SirJonthe/retro3d/README.md

 The feature set of the engine is meant to be small and portable.
 This will make maintaining the engine easy, and make porting the engine to other platforms simpler.
 This also prevents users of the engine to be tempted to do things that the engine was never designed to do in the first place, thus keeping games running on the engine simple.
 More advanced game ideas or graphically demanding games should be implemented in engines with a wide and modern feature set.

 There are still features that should ideally be implemented.
 Most of the features listed below are already implemented in code, but lack a proper interface that make operating the features an automatic process rather than a manual one.
-Manually operating the features are error prone, which
+Manually operating the features are error prone and not recommended, but fully possible if done with care.

 ### Depth buffers